 The museum also has a wide-ranging program of other activities, including courses, seminars, talks, performances, concerts, video sessions and arts workshops.
 The content of the exhibitions and these activities is open to all, by way of audio-guides, video-guides and translation into Brazilian sign language.

 mam is located in the Ibirapuera Park, the most important green area in São Paulo.
 The building was adapted by Lina Bo Bardi and, apart from the exhibition rooms, has a studio, a library, an auditorium, a restaurant and a shop.
 The museum spaces are visually integrated into the Sculpture Garden, designed by Roberto Burle Marx to display works from the collection.
-All parts of the building have access for people with special needs.
+All parts of the building have access for disabled people.

 The works in the collection are exhibited in temporary shows staged at the mam and other institutions, in Brazil and overseas.
 The museum has a policy of permanently up-dating, conserving and expanding the collection.